If you aren’t already offering online rentals, your self-storage business is missing out.

 A desire for end-to-end shopping, selection, and purchase in the virtual world isn’t limited to Millennials and techies.
-A whopping 58% of all consumers say convenience is driving a preference for completing their purchases in the virtual world, and the self-storage business is no exception.
+A whopping 58% of all consumers say convenience is driving a preference for completing their purchases online, and the self storage business is no exception.

-However, aside from putting a smile on the faces of your customers, offering online rentals could put a smile on yours as well.
-Online rentals are typically cheaper to acquire and manage than those found in more traditional channels.
+Aside from putting a smile on the faces of your customers, offering online rentals could put a smile on yours as well.
+Online rentals can enhance your marketing ROI attribution, often much more accurately than traditional channels.

 Read on for seven ways online bookings can help put money back to your bottom line.

 1. Expand your customer acquisition.

 Last year, 97% of people searched for local businesses online.
 Imagine having that many people walk through your front door.
 Chances are, your storage facility would never get the same amount of foot traffic it has the potential to see on the web.

 Adding the option to rent storage units through your website gives you a new channel through which it can capture and convert consumers that you’d likely never touch otherwise.

 From rental lease agreements to automatic payment forms, the amount of paperwork that must be reviewed and managed with a new self storage customer is substantial.
 Those mountains of paperwork can translate into hours of administrative work for your managers.

 One of the most significant benefits of online booking is document automation.
 By establishing a self-service method of collecting and completing forms online, front-line managers and salespeople can scratch this off their daily to-do list and redirect their time to customer service and other, higher-level job functions.
 All StoragePug websites have the ability for online lease signing!

 3. Prevent lost sales online.